Diocese of Joliet: Early history

-Diocese of Joliet
+Diocese of Joliet in Illinois

-In 1948, Pope Pius XII established the Diocese of Joliet, removing its territory from the Archdiocese of Chicago, to meet the demands of the exponential growth of Catholicism in the region.
-He named Reverend Martin McNamara of the Archdiocese of Chicago as the first bishop.
+In 1948, Pope Pius XII established the Diocese of Joliet in Illinois, removing its territory from the Archdiocese of Chicago, to meet the demands of the exponential growth of Catholicism in the region.
+He named Martin McNamara of Chicago as the first bishop.
 McNamara selected St. Raymond's church as the cathedral.
 By 1950, the 540-seat church proved inadequate and he began planning a new facility.
 He consecrated the new Cathedral of St. Raymond Nonnatus on May 26, 1955.
-In 1985, Pope Paul VI appointed Romeo Blanchette of the Archdiocese of Chicago as an auxiliary bishop in Joliet.
+In 1965, Pope Paul VI appointed Romeo Blanchette of Chicago as an auxiliary bishop in Joliet.

-After McNamara died in 1966, Paul VI appointed Blanchette as the second bishop of Joliet.
-He served as bishop until 1979, resigning due to health issues.
+After McNamara died in 1966, Paul VI appointed Blanchette as the second bishop of Joliet in Illinois.
+He served until 1979.
 Blanchette's replacement, Auxiliary Joseph Imesch of the Archdiocese of Detroit, was named by Pope John Paul II.
-Soon after arriving in Joliet, Imesch worked with other community leaders to create the Daybreak Shelter for the homeless.
-Every month, Imesch would visit the shelter to serve meals and converse with its clients.
-He started the first Diocesan Annual Appeal in 1986 and in 1996 founded the Joliet Diocesan Catholic Education Foundation.
-Imesch started a sister relationship with the Diocese of Sucre in Bolivia, helping build and staff a hospital there.
+He was devoted to caring for the homeless.
+He launched the first Diocesan Annual Appeal in 1986 and in 1996 founded the Joliet Diocesan Catholic Education Foundation.
+Imesch started a partnership with the Diocese of Sucre in Bolivia, helping build and staff a hospital there.

 With Imesch's retirement in 2006, Pope Benedict XVI named Bishop J. Peter Sartain of the Diocese of Little Rock as the next bishop of Joliet.
 Four years later, Benedict XVI appointed him as archbishop of the Archdiocese of Seattle.
 His replacement in 2011 was Bishop Robert Conlon of the Diocese of Steubenville.
 Conlon took a medical leave in 2019 and then resigned the next year.

-Pope Francis in 2020 named Auxiliary Bishop Ronald Hicks of the Archdiocese of Chicago as the next bishop of the Diocese of Joliet.
-Hicks is the current serving bishop of the diocese.
+As of 2023, Ronald Hicks is the bishop of Joliet.

+In 2024, the diocese announced that it would close five churches and two schools in the Joliet area.
+In 2025, the diocese announced the closure of five churches.

 Reports of sex abuse

+Alejandro Flores, a priest at Holy Family Church in Shorewood, was accused in January 2010 of sexually abusing a boy starting in 2004, when the boy was ten years-old, while Flores was a seminarian.
+A few days after learning of the accusation, Flores attempted suicide.
+He pleaded guilty in September 2010 to one count of criminal sexual assault.
+After his release from prison in 2013, Flores was deported to Bolivia.
+He was laicized in 2020.

-In September 2012, Bishop Conlon created a controversy by reinstating F. Lee Ryan, a diocese priest, to ministry for homebound parishioners.
-The diocese had suspended Ryan in 2010 from St. Edmund Parish in Watseka, Illinois, and St. Joseph Mission in Crescent City, Illinois, because it had determined a sexual abuse allegation against Ryan from the 1970's was credible.
+In September 2012, Bishop Conlon reinstated F. Lee Ryan, a diocesan priest, to ministry and assigned him to serve homebound parishioners.
+The diocese had suspended Ryan in 2010 from ministry in Crescent City after determining a sexual abuse allegation against him from the 1970s was credible.
 According to The Huffington Post, Conlon ruled that since child molestation was not a serious crime under canon law in the 1970s, the diocese could only limit Ryan in ministry and not remove him completely.
-After dealing with large opposition within the diocese to this decision, Conlon reversed himself on September 18, 2012, and permanently removed Ryan from ministry.
+He soon changed his mind and permanently removed Ryan from ministry that same month.

-In a 2015 lawsuit brought against the diocese by sexual abuse victims, it was revealed that Bishop Blanchette ignored warnings about the behavior of certain seminarians.
-The diocese settled with the victims for over $4 million.
+In a 2015 lawsuit brought against the diocese by 14 sexual abuse victims, it was revealed that Bishop Blanchette ignored the inappropriate behavior of certain seminarians, allowing them to be ordained as priests for the diocese: